Flekay/The-Farmer-Was-Replaced/movement/README.md

 ### goto.py
 This script calculates the moves to a specific position on the fly.
 Does not wrap around the map.

+### gen-move-to.py
+This script only exists because @ThatMerlinGuy insisted on having a not completely hard-coded version of move-to.py.
+It generates a function with inlined worldsize.

 ## traverse the map